 Adding Decoupage to Wooden Coasters

 Now that you have your unfinished coasters and your decoupage print picked out let’s grab our Mod Podge.
+If you don’t often use Mod Podge, just know that a little goes a long way.

-Next, place your decoupage tissue onto the wood coaster and smooth out with plastic wrap to remove any bubbles.
+Next, place your decoupage tissue onto the wood coaster and smooth it out with plastic wrap to remove any bubbles.

 To get a clean edge on your DIY coaster go ahead and remove the excess tissue with a sanding block.